nicolvisser/dp-wfst/README.md

 When we increase $\lambda$, we encourage finding larger units - the higher $\lambda$, the larger the units.

 Below, we show a visualization of the DPDP units for speech containing the words "Mister Quilter."
+This visualization uses HuBERT L7 features under the hood.
 Here, we see how the DPDP units have durations that are more in line with the expected phone durations.

 ![image](dpdp-visualization.svg)